Aliases for TRAIP Gene

 This gene encodes a protein that contains an N-terminal RING finger motif and a putative coiled-coil domain.
 A similar murine protein interacts with TNFR-associated factor 1 (TRAF1), TNFR-associated factor 2 (TRAF2), and cylindromatosis.
 The interaction with TRAF2 inhibits TRAF2-mediated nuclear factor kappa-B, subunit 1 activation that is required for cell activation and protection against apoptosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRAIP Gene

 TRAIP (TRAF Interacting Protein) is a Protein Coding gene.
-Diseases associated with TRAIP include Seckel Syndrome 9 and Seckel Syndrome 1.
-Among its related pathways are Immune System and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ligase activity and signal transducer activity, downstream of receptor.
+Diseases associated with TRAIP include Seckel Syndrome 9 and Seckel Syndrome.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and signal transducer activity, downstream of receptor.

 UniProtKB/Swiss-Prot for TRAIP Gene